LucyIsCute/dotfiles/README.md

-These are the configs i use for dwm and hyprland.
+These are the configs i use for dwm :3

 dwm:
 ![alt text](https://github.com/LucyIsCute/dotfiles/blob/master/screenshots/Dwm_Config.png)